sergnio/angular7mirth/README.md

 - You reap what you sow - there's no shortcut.
 You get out what you put in.
 Period.
 I've learned and relearned so much about these technologies I've been working with, and I had a blast through it all.

 ### Wrapping it up
-While this isn't a perfect representation of all technologies involved, and while I may not have showcased everything (there aren't too many ways to showcase SELECT and JOIN statements), I belive this is a fantastic representation of my abilities to:
+While this isn't a perfect representation of all technologies involved, and while I may not have showcased everything (there aren't too many ways to showcase SELECT and JOIN statements), I believe this is a fantastic representation of my abilities to:
 - Produce on a timeline
 - Prove initiative
 - Deep knowledge of full stack technologies.